University of Edinburgh: Industrial action

 Staff at the university engaged in the sector-wide 2018–2023 UK higher education strikes called by the University and College Union over disputes regarding USS pensions, pay, and working conditions.
 A Marking and Assessment Boycott that commenced on 20 April 2023 was called off on 6 September 2023.
 However, the UCU voted to continue strike action throughout the rest of September.

 In November 2024, Principal Mathieson warned staff of impending redundancies, citing "a multi-million pound increase to our salary bill" he said had been created by the Labour administration's National Insurance hike.
-Following Mathieson's announcement of £140 million in cuts on 25 February 2025, the UCU said that 59% of its members had turned out for a consulative ballot, with 75% willing to strike, and a further 10% prepared to work to rule including refusing to cover for absent colleagues.
+Following Mathieson's announcement of £140 million in cuts on 25 February 2025, the UCU said that 59% of its members had turned out for a consultative ballot, with 75% willing to strike, and a further 10% prepared to work to rule including refusing to cover for absent colleagues.
 Mathieson's annual salary package exceeding £418,000 and comparable remunerations of other university executive staff also fell under heavy criticism in light of cuts staff were being asked to absorb.
 The UCU announced strike action for the university's Open Day in June 2025, and further actions to be taken in September 2025.
 On 28 October, in a re-ballot of members of the UCU at the university, with a turnout of 60%, 85% backed strike action, and 94% backed work to rule.